security-alliance/frameworks/src/incident-management/incident-detection-and-response-mechanisms.md

 ## Key Components of Incident Detection

 - **Monitoring and Logging**: Implement continuous monitoring and logging of on-chain activity for your project to understand when something is behaving out of the ordinary.
-Also implement monitoring of system events, and user behavior to detect anomalies and potential security incidents in non-onchain systems such as web applications or cloud environments.
+Also implement monitoring of system events, and user behavior to detect anomalies and potential security incidents in non-on-chain systems such as web applications or cloud environments.

 ## Key Components of Incident Response